sinankalkan/CENG501-Spring2021/project_Yilmaz/README.md

 ## 1.1.
 Paper summary

 The paper introduces the notion of intent space and proposes a new zero-shot detection algorithm.
 It uses recurrent neural network sturctures and an open-source [dataset](https://github.com/sonos/nlu-benchmark).
-The evaluation metric is accuracy and the results are reported after 1-fold evaluation.
+The evaluation metric is accuracy and the results are reported after single fold evaluation.

 # 2. The method and my interpretation